pederz/Face-Image-Occlusions/README.md

 ## Requirements

-Latex are used for the legends and labels.
+Latex are used for legends and labels.
 If not wanting to use latex, set `LaTeX = False` in the first cell

 | pip package | version used |